-An important goal of the Fair Futures program is to help young people explore and consider post-secondary settings, and if interested, connect to, persist in, and complete college or a vocational program.
-A post-secondary credential can help young people navigate onto a living wage career path that offers opportunities for growth and fulfillment.
-Many career paths that meet this standard require a college degree and/or other post-secondary credential(s), combined with career development experiences.
+An important goal of the Fair Futures program is for young people to navigate onto a living wage career path that offers opportunities for growth and fulfillment.
+Many career paths that meet this standard require a college degree and/or other postsecondary credential(s), combined with career development experiences.

 There are some specific careers where a high school degree may suffice; however, those opportunities are limited and often extremely competitive (e.g., becoming a firefighter, an MTA motorman, etc.).
-Even with these positions, having some sort of post-secondary degree/credential can ultimately help the young person advance, increase their earning power, and/or have more career mobility.
+Even with these positions, having some sort of postsecondary degree/credential can ultimately help the young person advance, increase their earning power, and/or have more career mobility.
+In addition, college offers a space for students to explore new areas of learning, connect with peers who have similar interests and goals, and reflect on what they want their life after college to look like.

-Coaches and Specialists should expose young people to various post-secondary options as early as possible, including college and accredited vocational programs, and help them start to plan and prepare.
-This exposure and planning should begin by or before 9th grade, ideally.
+Therefore, Coaches and Specialists should expose young people to various post-secondary options as early as possible, including college and accredited vocational programs, and help them start to plan and prepare.

+It is never too early to talk about college, and 9th grade is an ideal time to begin having more specific conversations about a student's plans for after high school.
 College and career assessment tools can help youth to determine what post-secondary path may be best for them.